Kandeel4411/HospitalSystem/README.md

 # HospitalSystem
-A simple CRUD application for a patient database
+A simple web application for a patient database